broxus/nekoton-python/docs/src/pages/guides/keys-and-signatures.md

 In this section, we'll explore two primary ways of signing data: with hashing (using the `sign()` method) and without hashing (using the `sign_raw()` method).

-Additionally, we will touch upon the optional incorporation of a `signature_id` to further enhance the identification of the signed data.
+Additionally, we will touch upon the optional incorporation of a `signature_context` to further enhance the identification of the signed data.

 ### Data with Hashing